 Its collection exchanges intricate rococo lines for clean, angular ones and rich damasks for luxurious plain velvets—interpreting historical design in a unique way.
 A button-back sofa, for example, features a dramatic undulating back and a roll-back bed is updated with sabot-ended tapered legs and a simple split quilted headboard.
 Each design harks back to a time of tradition but with the modern luxuries of exotic high-gloss veneers, modern engineering (cantilever chairs for one) and simple metal trims.

 Known for: Harmonious room sets and a diverse catalogue of styles and finishes

 “Love of tradition.
 Courage for innovation.”
-Selva’s tagline represents the brand well.
+Selva’s tagline represents this Italian furniture brand well.
 On one hand, its heritage informs some of its collections and all of its faultless processes but it’s the brand’s innovation that will take it into the future.

 Image Credit: Casamilano